Coleridge-Initiative/big-data-and-social-science/docs/01-ChapterIntro.md

-Open source programming languages such as Python (used extensively throughout this book) and R provide high-quality implementations of numerous data analysis and visualization methods, from regression to statistics, text analysis, network analysis, and much more.
-Finally, parallel computing platforms such as Hadoop and Spark can be used to harness parallel computer clusters for extremely large data sets and computationally intensive analyses.
+Open source programming languages such as Python (used extensively throughout this book) and R provide high-quality implementations of numerous data analysis and visualization methods, from regression to machine learning, text analysis, network analysis, and much more.
+Finally, parallel computing platforms such as Hadoop and Spark can be used to harness parallel computing clusters for extremely large data sets and computationally intensive analyses.

 These various components may not always work together as smoothly as do